zzh142857/SiameseFC-tf/README.md

 ## 2 Training Step
+Step by step explanation of the whole model and training process.
 ### 2.1 Prepare training data
 One training sample consists of an examplar image: **z**, a search image : **x**, and their correspnding ground truth information: **z_pos_x, z_pos_y, z_target_w, z_target_h and x_pos_x, x_pos_y, x_target_w, x_target_h**.
 Note the coordinates of the target have been converted to the center of bbox from the lefttop corner through function *src.region_to_bbox.py*. <br>
 <br>